A delicious alternative to cottage pie, made with minced pork and topped with sweet potato. Low calorie and full of flavour.

 Earlier this year I shared my recipe for traditional cottage pie, made with minced beef and root vegetables in a rich gravy, and topped with mashed potatoes and melted cheese.

 Recently I’ve been playing around with it a bit and I’ve found a delicious alternative – Pork and Sweet Potato Pie.
 The cooking method is very similar, but with quite different flavours.
-It’s also lower in calories and fat than the original (only 405 kcal and 13.4g fat), as I don’t use cheese in this version.

 To be completely honest I didn’t want to call this recipe Pork and Sweet Potato Pie.
 Whilst it’s an accurate description of what it is, I wanted it to have a nice name like it’s beef and lamb relatives have.
 A bit of googling revealed that there’s definitely no porky equivalent to cottage and shepherd’s pies (the general consensus is that anything that’s not lamb falls straight into the cottage pie camp).